course-kit/website/content/online-course-react.md

 We can now define a template for the course.
 The header will include a breadcrumb at the top of the page and details of the course including the title and description.

 We’ll then have a link to the first lesson with the text “Start course”.
-We’ll also have a summary of the lessons included in the course which we create by mapping over the `lessons` sub-property and passing data to another component `LessonSummary`.
+We’ll also display summaries of the lessons included in the course which we create by mapping over the `lessons` sub-property and passing data to another component `LessonSummary`.

 *src/pages/Course.js*